lukamiletic95/papers/Ideal and restrictive.md

 As mentioned before, the system (therefore every *FN*/*V* node in the system) loops through five states.
 First, a validator set is determined using some external process (this is determined by the implementation of *determineValidatorSet()* function.
 After that, the system transitions to its second state, where it stores the current validator set inside its local configuration file.
 Observe that the function *requestValidatorSet()* can be called completely asynchronously.
 Therefore, synchronization is required, so that a *C* node will never get a response before the system reaches *state 3*.
 For that reason, a call to *requestValidatorSet()* function simply adds a requester to a current subscription list of nodes who await for the response regarding the validator set, and then blocks the calling thread (e.g. using a semaphore).
 Upon releasing all the calling threads (*releaseAllRequesters()*), the configuration file will have already been updated with the freshest information about the validator set (*CFG.setValidatorSet(...)*), and can then be used as a return value in the function *requestValidatorSet()*.
 After answering all the clients' requests, a *FN* reaches a state where it starts a timer for a certain *TIMEOUT*.
 Throughout that period, it can receive clients' transactions via the *receive()* function.
 In that function, it is checked whether the timer has expired - this means that the system can no longer receive transactions because it will instantiate a new round of consensus instance.

+In case of Byzantine faults, if a *FN* is malicious, it may provide a client with an invalid validator set.
+Furthermore, if a *V* node is malicious, it may choose to never propose a client's transaction.
+In those cases, it would be better that the *

 #### Concluding the idea